Chinese Kungfu and Wushu (Martial Arts)

 Wushu is the Chinese word for all forms of traditional Chinese martial arts.
 Wushu is characterized by its dynamic and fluid motions.
 It can be practiced with bare hands, or with an assortment of weaponry.
 Originally created for military applications, it has, over thousands of years, grown into a sport, and performance art.
 In China, it is the most popular national sport.
 It is practiced by young and old alike.
 Its emphasis has shifted from combat to competition and is practiced for self-defense, mental discipline, and its health benefits.

-The Chinese characters for Wushu are the combination of two characters.
+The Chinese characters for Wushu are a combination of two characters.
 Wu means 'martial' and Shu means 'art'.
 The character Wu is composed of two characters Zhi meaning 'do not', and Ge meaning 'fight'.
 So combined, the word Wushu actually means the "Art of Not Fighting".
 It is a philosophy of life.
-It is designed for defense, and no offense.
+It is designed for defense and no offense.
 It is a way to bring your mind, and body into focus.
 There are many different forms of Chinese Wushu.
 The two most famous are Shaolin Boxing and Tai Chi.
 Visitors to China can see many people practicing Tai Chi in the open areas, either parks or city squares, like the Temple of Heaven in Beijing.
-If you take a Yangtze River Cruise, you can also join in morning Tai Chi excises.
+If you take a Yangtze River Cruise, you can also join in the morning Tai Chi excises.